Allestree Rewilding

 A step change in nature recovery

-by Adam, about 2 years ago
+by Adam, almost 3 years ago

 Rewilding offers a glimpse of how our countryside once looked, sounded and smelled.
 It is a great way to demonstrate through education how much we have lost since WWII and intensification of land use.
 Using the core area of park as a true wild zone by limiting access will help nature reestablish and spread to other parts of the park and wider countryside, helped by creating wildlife corridors along hedgerows and streams in and out of the park.
 This does not need intensive human intervention to develop - it needs to be handsoff as much as possible, letting nature heal...
 Continue reading